MIAPPE/ISA-Tab-for-plant-phenotyping/README_update_in_progress.md

 For protocols describing Events, the `Study Protocol Type` must always be set to "Event".
 Note that the accession number for each event type is in the URI field.
 Once again, the [Crop Research Ontology (CO_715)](http://www.cropontology.org/ontology/CO_715) is used, and a subclass of [CO_715:0000006 (Time factor)](http://www.cropontology.org/terms/CO_715:0000006/Time%20factor) can be given, e.g. `CO_715:0000007` for the ["Sowing date"](http://www.cropontology.org/terms/CO_715:0000007/).

-Event-type protocols should also have an `Event Date` parameter, so the respective timestamp(s) may be provided in the Study file.
 An Event protocol may look as follows:

 ```
 STUDY PROTOCOLS